mingfei/Vicky/README.md

 # Vicky

-> The future of their developing chick now depends on the strength and endurance of its father.
+> The future of their developing chick now depends on the strength and endurance of its **F-A-T-H-E-R**.